Rashadul-Haque-JS/php-mysql-react/README.md

 # php-mysql-react

-This project is a task management application that helps track and manage innovative ideas by individuals.
+This project is a idea tracking application that helps track and manage innovative ideas by individuals.

 ## Running the Project